HichamAgueny/MPI_ACC_OMP/mpi-gpu_doc.md

 ## Compilation process of a hybrid application

-Our hybrid application described here is designed such that it supports different programming models: **MPI**, **OpenACC**, **OpenMP offloading**, **MPI-OpenACC** and **MPI-OpenMP**.
-Specifying the preprocessor macros `_OPENACC`, `_OPENMP` enables which hybrid programming model to be compiled.
-The compilation process is described according to which HPC system is used.
-In the following, our hybrid application (i.e. **MPI-OpenACC** and **MPI-OpenMP**) has been tested on both the cluster [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html) (4xNVIDIA A100 GPUs connected by NVLink) and the supercomputer [LUMI-EAP](https://docs.lumi-supercomputer.eu/eap/) (Early Access Platform) (4xAMD MI100 GPUs connected by the Infinity Fabric Link).
+Our hybrid application is designed such that it supports different programming models: **MPI**, **OpenACC**, **OpenMP offloading**, **MPI-OpenACC** and **MPI-OpenMP**.
+The choice of which programming model to be compiled can be selected by specifying the preprocessor macros `_OPENACC` or `_OPENMP` as described below in the compilation syntax, and which depends on the used HPC system.
+In the following, our hybrid applications **MPI-OpenACC** and **MPI-OpenMP** have been tested on both the cluster [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html) (4xNVIDIA A100 GPUs connected by NVLink) and the supercomputer [LUMI-EAP](https://docs.lumi-supercomputer.eu/eap/) (Early Access Platform) (4xAMD MI100 GPUs connected by the Infinity Fabric Link).

 ### On the cluster Betzy

 We use a version of OpenMPI library, which has some supports for GPUs and which enables moving data residing on GPU-memory, in which a GPU-awareness concept is supported in the [Betzy](https://documentation.sigma2.no/hpc_machines/betzy.html) cluster.
 Note that this concept is not supported in the [Saga](https://documentation.sigma2.no/hpc_machines/saga.html) cluster, and therefore, only the GPU-non-aware MPI concept is supported.
-For completeness, we refer readers to a tutorial, in which a [GPU-non-aware MPI](https://documentation.sigma2.no/code_development/guides/openacc_mpi.html) was implemented in `C` language.
+For completeness, we refer readers to a tutorial, in which a [GPU-non-aware MPI](https://documentation.sigma2.no/code_development/guides/openacc_mpi.html) was implemented in the `C` language.

 The modules to be loaded are listed here according to which cluster is considered.